Network-Automation-Forum/autonomicon/docs/glossary.md

 > Software or other tooling designed to complete a task with no human intervention

 **Idempotent**
-> A process or task that can be run multiple times and always reach the desired outcome
+> A process or task that can be run multiple times and always reach the same outcome.

 **Oh Crap to All Clear**
 > A phrase, coined by Jeremy Schulman, that describes the time and effort required to move from discovery of a problem to either fixing it or conclusively determined that it has cleared on its own.